jon49/Tiem/bower_components/bacon/README.md

 seed value and on each event in the source stream applies the accumulator function to the current property value and the new value from the stream.

-Properties can be very conventiently used for assigning values and attributes to DOM elements with JQuery.
+Properties can be very conveniently used for assigning values and attributes to DOM elements with JQuery.
 Here we assign the value of a property as the text of a span element whenever it changes:

 ```js